microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-Container.md

 ```

 ### -Terminal
-Specifies to provide an interactive terminal in the new container.
+Enables terminal emulation in the new container.